senzing-garage/knowledge-base/presentations/developing-with-senzing-using-grpc/README.md

 1. In the Docker container, Senzing uses an internal, in-memory SQLite database.
    Naturally this means when the container is stopped, the database contents are gone.
+1. Port 8261 was chosen because it doesn't conflict with anything on [IANA's Service Name and Transport Protocol Port Number Registry].
 ![image](divider.png)

 ## Run from command line